erickubenka/gladini/README.md

 #### Seleniumd Grid URL

-Gladius will expose underlying Selenium Hub Container on port `30020`.
+Gladini will expose underlying Selenium Hub Container on port `30020`.
 1. Use `http://localhost:30020` as your selenium remote grid url.

 #### Prometheus Graph UI